 But not every company gets enough feedback from its customers—and even fewer use that feedback to improve their CX.

-So how can companies automate many of their marketing processes while improving their customer experience?
+So how can companies create a marketing strategy that automates many of their marketing processes while improving their customer experience?
 Is it possible to leverage customer feedback automatically and install a new system that gathers actionable data and helps improve the way your company handles each customer experience?

 Why marketing automation and customer experience matters